 - WOOL - Be aware that wool can shrink when heat is applied so proceed carefully.
 Use a pressing cloth and make sure you are using low iron settings.
 It is best to iron on the wrong side in case any shiny marks are created.

 Many irons have a steam feature.
 The iron is fitted with a small water container that you fill as and when you need to steam a garment or a portion of it in the case of dressmaking.
 Steam allows the portion of ironing where it is applied to be set firmly and presses out wrinkles too.

 Check the label for the ironing instructions as it may specify whether steam can be applied or not.
 The steam setting on your iron may have a button feature allowing the iron to blow steam out on specific areas as you iron.
 The steam may continually come through holes in the soleplate of the iron.
 Always use clean, distilled, or pre-boiled water to fill the water container of the steam iron.
 Water from the tap may have impurities and can stain your garment particularly if it is a lighter color.

 If your iron doesn't have steam iron settings or if it is broken, a spray bottle containing water is a great alternative.
 I often use a spray water bottle for sewing since the iron will be on for a long period of time and I don't want to have to keep refilling the water reserve.

 If your fabric is delicate you may be looking for another way to remove wrinkles.

 - After washing, hang the item on a hanger to dry.
 This will result in a minimal amount of wrinkles.

 - Have a lovely hot shower to relax and put your wrinkled item on a hanger in the bathroom.
-The steam in the air will relax many fabrics without you having to iron.
+The steam in the air will relax many fabrics without you having to iron them.